jmschp/mosh-ultimate-git-course/03 Browsing History (44m)/09- Checking Out a Commit.md

 HEAD is now at b9e25df start new lesson
 ```

+## Detached HEAD state

-In Git each commit is pointing to the last commit That is ou Git maintains history.
+In Git each commit is pointing to the last commit.
+That is how Git maintains history.

 ![Commit history](./images/09-01.png "Commit history")